contao/docs/docs/dev/reference/dca/list.md

 {{% notice "note" %}}
-Since Contao **5.0** you do not have to define any settings for global operations anymore.
+{{< version-tag "5.3" >}} You do not have to define any settings for global operations anymore.
 Instead, you can give a list of which operations should be available for your data container.

 ```php